top of page

 2026 Election Dates & Deadlines

-Upcoming Voter registration Deadlines
+Voter registration deadlines

-General Election (November 3): Monday, October 21, 2026 (for the general election)
+General Election (November 3): Monday, October 19, 2026: Last day to register to vote for the general election.

 Absentee ballot deadlines